Configurable Power Manager

 Note

-The CPU p-state of the platform cores will not be managed by Power Manager and will continue to use the settings defined as tuned.
+The CPU p-state of the platform cores is managed by the use of the reservedProfile parameter.

 Node Agent Pod